kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 1. **API key validation**: Each connection is authenticated using your Spool API key
 2. **Site isolation**: Users can only see updates for sites they have access to
-3. **Rate limiting**: Convex provides built-in rate limiting and abuse protection
+3. **Rate limiting**: Spool's infrastructure provides built-in rate limiting and abuse protection
-4. **Secure WebSockets**: All connections use secure WebSocket protocols
+4. **Secure WebSockets**: All connections use secure WebSocket protocols through Spool's infrastructure

 ### Testing Live Updates